Almarch/ArduinoGotchi/README.md

 R -e "library(tamaR); o = Tama(); o\$GetROM() |> tamaR:::nb2hex(header = 'static const unsigned char g_program_b12[] PROGMEM = {') |> write('rom_12bit.h')"
 ```

 Using tamaR it is possible to substitute P1 sprites by P2 ones adding `p2(o);`.
-Before switching sprites, erase the EEPROM with the command: `9` in serial connection.
+Before switching sprites, you might have to erase the EEPROM.
+From the Arduino IDE, start a serial connection and type the command: `9` to erase a previously saved games state.

 After the conversion step, a `rom_12bit.h` file should be available in the project folder.